bafraikin/hypertube_node/README.md

 ### Launch it just after installing Docker through MSC

+# those instruction are for 42 school only
 ```
 setup_docker () {
 	#delete every old setting of docker that take too much space